vardnoosh/Application-for-chicken-weight-prediction/README.md

-# Shiny-Application-and-Reproducible-Pitch
+# Application-for-Chicken-weight-predition

-Using the data provided by ChickWeight dataset, a linear model fitted to predict a chicken’s weight based on the time and diet.
+Using the data provided by ChickWeight dataset, a chicken’s weight is predicted based on the time and diet.